Building a High-Performing Team: Collaboration & Communication

 Pillar I: Trust – The foundation of relationships within a team

 It’s been said that without trust, team meetings can often feel like awkward social gatherings rather than productive work sessions.
-Trust serves as the foundation of relationships within a team, supportning its structure with the confidence that every member will perform their role and that their contributions will be valued.
+Trust serves as the bedrock of relationships within a team, supportning its structure with the confidence that every member will perform their role and that their contributions will be valued.

 Erik Michaels, CEO of Harmonious confluence, Inc., lay outs that “Trust isn’t just a nice thing to have in a team.
 It’s a must— Source: Technical Documentation

-Actually, research from Heaphy and Dutton (2008) illustrates that teams with high levels of trust are also high performers.
+In fact, research from Heaphy and Dutton (2008) illustrates that teams with high levels of trust are also high performers.
 Trust allows team members to take risks and share ideas without fear of backlash or ridicule and instills into them a sense of belonging and adequacy – working as the social glue holding the team together.

 Pillar II: Transparency – Bringing Clarity and Guidance